ArpitaGanatra/solana-stablecoin-standard/SSS-1.md

 # SSS-1: Minimal Stablecoin Standard

-**Status:** Active
-**Type:** Standard
-**Created:** 2025

----

-## Abstract

-SSS-1 defines the minimal viable stablecoin specification on Solana using the Token-2022 program.
-It provides a standardized interface for issuing, managing, and controlling stablecoins with essential operational capabilities including minting with quota enforcement, burning, freezing individual accounts, and emergency pause.
-SSS-1 is designed for use cases where compliance requirements are reactive rather than proactive -- issuers freeze or pause as needed rather than restricting every transfer at execution time.

----

 ## Motivation

 Not every stablecoin requires the full compliance apparatus of a USDC or USDT.
 Many legitimate use cases call for a simpler token with basic operational controls: